simongoricar/fs-more/README.md

 if they can be represented as non-UNC paths (e.g., `\\?\C:\foo` as `C:\foo`).
 This is done both internally and in external results from e.g., [`DirectoryScan`](https://docs.rs/fs-more/latest/fs_more/directory/struct.DirectoryScan.html).

-This feature is enabled by default and recommended because path canonicalization on Windows very commonly returns UNC paths.
+This feature is enabled by default — and highly recommended — because path canonicalization on Windows very commonly returns UNC paths.
 `dunce` only has an effect when compiling for Windows targets.
   </td>
   </tr>